-- 1. Cardholder information should never be emailed. - 2.
-State agency staff should always authenticate a Payer before discussing cardholder information over the telephone.
-This can be done with a telephone number, email address or a shared secret. - 3.
-Refunds of credit/debit card payments should be made by staff that does not have responsibility for reconciliation. - 4.
-The State Controller's Office must approve: - New merchant accounts/id's; - Changes in merchant processing providers for existing merchant accounts; - New E-Payment applications. - 5.
+- 3. Refunds of credit/debit card payments should be made by staff that does not have responsibility for reconciliation. - 4.
+Each agency should require explicit approval to use POS Terminals or to complete mail, telephone or fax order technologies.
+Management is required to maintain a list of authorized personnel and devices. - 5.
+Each Agency should review their policies at least once per year or any time a change is made that would alter an existing policy or procedure for securing relevant paper and card processing devices. - 6.
+The State Controller's Office must approve: - New merchant accounts/id's; - Changes in merchant processing providers for existing merchant accounts; - New E-Payment applications. - 7.
 Convenience fee charges must comply with State Statutes and policies issued by the Depository Selection Board (DSB) per Section 20.905(1), Wisconsin Statutes.
-See Section V, Sub-section 15 of the State Accounting Manual for the current policies. - 6.
-State agencies shall not allow credit/debit card processors to debit State bank accounts for their monthly fees, or to net credit/debit fees against settlement deposits. - 7.
-Credit/debit card processing fees shall be accounted for according to Section V, Sub Section 15 of the State Accounting Manual. - 8.
-On a daily basis, accepted credit/debit card transactions shall be reconciled to bank deposits, and recorded into the State's accounting system. - 9.
+See Wisconsin Accounting Manual Section 06-05 for the current policies. - 8.
+State agencies shall not allow credit/debit card processors to debit State bank accounts for their monthly fees, or to net credit/debit fees against settlement deposits. - 9.
+Credit/debit card processing fees shall be accounted for according to Section 06-05 of the Wisconsin Accounting Manual. - 10.
+On a daily basis, accepted credit/debit card transactions shall be reconciled to bank deposits, and recorded into the State's accounting system. - 11.
 Merchant billing statements shall be compared monthly to contact pricing.